tpfbill/mr-moneybags-v1.x/docs/manuals/ADMINISTRATOR_GUIDE.md

 ### 7.4 Inter-Entity Transfer Configuration

-The **Inter-Entity Transfer** feature (introduced in v8.6, enhanced in v9.0) allows you to move cash between sibling entities while automatically creating a balanced pair of journal entries and maintaining accurate **Due To / Due From** balances.
+The **Inter-Entity Transfer** feature (introduced in v1.x) allows you to move cash between sibling entities while automatically creating a balanced pair of journal entries and maintaining accurate **Due To / Due From** balances.

 #### 1. Purpose
 *  Eliminate manual dual-entry work when one legal entity advances or reimburses funds to another.